jyh100/Facility-Management/README.md

-The image projection (transformation) is applied to augment the training datasets (image and label)
+Image perspective transformation is applied to augment the training datasets (image and label)

 More information @ https://www.yuhanjiang.com/research/FM